By Barbara Kessler

 The loss in California, however, seemed only to fuel the grassroots push for labeling in other U.S. locations, putting on display a confidence gap that’s grown between the biotech industry and the public, a slice of which is suspicious and angry at the chemical companies and government regulators.
 They’ve organized around Internet campaigns like Millions Against Monsanto, Just Label It and March Against Monsanto, which marshaled protests in several cities this spring.

 Several big environmental groups have jumped into the debate, on behalf of food safety and the land, such as the Environmental Working Group and Sierra Club, which both advocate for labeling and stricter controls of GMOs.
 Friends of the Earth is targeting the middleman, by appealing to the Grocery Manufacturers Association, which is meeting this week, to side with consumers on labeling.

 “We already have a right to know other important information about the food we eat and feed our families: we know about sugar and sodium levels; whether flavors are natural or artificial; whether our salmon is wild or farm-raised.

-We should also know if our food is genetically engineered or not,” FOE wrote in a newsletter to members.
+We should also know if our food is genetically engineered or not,” FOE wrote in a newsletter.